 Seaplane Harbour Museum

-A great way to spend your second day in Tallinn is to explore the many attractions that can be found along, north of the Old Town including Patarei Prison, the Seaplane Harbour & Linnahall.
+A great way to spend your second day in Tallinn is to explore the many attractions that can be found along the sea, north of the Old Town including Patarei Prison, the Seaplane Harbour & Linnahall.

 The Seaplane Harbour Museum in Tallinn is a particularly good option if you’re travelling with children, however, is also a great place to visit for people of all ages!